GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

             # The format is: organizations/ORG_ID/sources/SOURCE_ID
             source_id: organizations/[ORGANIZATION_ID]/sources/[SOURCE]

-For further validation you can trigger a notification manually and verify that it shows up in the Security Command Center page by following the subsequent steps.
+For further validation, you can trigger a notification manually and verify that it shows up in the Security Command Center
+page:

-1. Use SSH to connect to the Forseti server VM: forseti-server-vm.
+1. Use SSH to connect to the Forseti server VM: `forseti-server-vm`.

 1. Reload the server configuration: